chr1573r/loopsync/README.md

 Troubleshooting/Tips and tricks:
 --------------------------------

+Read the man page and/or check tutorials for rsync.
+You need to know basic rsync inorder to use loopsync in a safe and useful manner

+Beware that trailing forward-slashes `/` on the path set in $SOURCEFOLDER greatly affects whether a folder(and its contents) or just its contents is syncronized.
+Rule of thumb is that `/` means "Copy the contents of this directory"

 Use the $MANUAL variable in sync configs when you first test them, this allows you to manually start the sync.